xphx/master-thesis/background/main.typ

 In the case of a linear gradient, we define a start and end point along which the gradient should interpolate.
 In the case of @rect_linear, the start point is in the top-left corner and the end point in the bottom-right corner.
 The visual effect will be a linear variation of the gradient line in a diagonal direction.

 For radial gradients, we define the position and radius of a start circle as well as an end circle.
-In @rect_radial, the start and end circles are both positioned in the center, while the start radius is set to 0 and the end radius to the maximum.
+In @rect_radial, the center points of both circles both coincide with the center of the rectangle, while the start radius is set to 0 and the end radius to the maximum.
 The visual result of this gradient is a progression of the interpolated colors in a circular fashion, as if the inner circle "expanded" to the outer circle while varying the color.

 Finally, sweep gradients are colored by setting a center point as well as a start and end angle.
-In @rect_sweep, the center point has been set in the middle, and the radii are 0#sym.degree and 360#sym.degree respectively.
+In @rect_sweep, the center point has been set in the middle, and the start and end angles are 0#sym.degree and 360#sym.degree respectively.
 In the end, the colors of the gradient line will vary as the angle of the position of the pixel from the center increases.

-=== Images
+=== Images <background-images>
 As was mentioned in @rendering_intro, it is highly desirable to represent content as vector graphics whenever possible, as it allows for arbitrary scaling without any loss of precision.
-However, it is clear that this is not always possible, because many objects simply cannot be represented as vector graphics, like for example images taken with a camera.
+However, it is clear that this is not always possible, because many objects cannot be represented as vector graphics, like for example images taken with a camera.

-The fundamental difficulty of rendering images in 2D graphics is that the input image might not have the same resolution as the rendered image.
+A fundamental difficulty of rendering images in 2D graphics is that the input image might not have the same resolution as the rendered image.
 For instance, if an input image has a resolution of 1000x800 pixels but our output display has a resolution of 1350x1080, we need to apply a scaling factor of 1.35 to the image for it to render correctly.
-To do this, we need to _resample_ the image to determine what color each pixel on the display should be to accurately reproduce the original image at the higher resolution.
+To do this, we need to _resample_ the image to determine what color each pixel on the display should be to faithfully reproduce the original image at the higher resolution.
 In order to achieve this, three methods are commonly used: _Nearest-neighbor interpolation_, _bilinear interpolation_ and _bicubic interpolation_ #cite(<digital_image_processing>, supplement: [p.
 87-89]). @patterns_rect contrasts the different scaling methods using the 10x10 pixels input image in @input_image scaled by a factor of 50.

 #subpar.grid(
   [], figure(image("assets/texture_nearest_neighbor.png", width: 30%), caption: [